Social media and political communication in the United States: 2020 presidential election

 During the 2020 presidential election, the use of social media by candidates, campaigns, and other stakeholders was considerable, playing an even larger role than in previous presidential races.
-The two main candidates in this election were Donald Trump and Joe Biden.
+The 2020 election took place during the rise of COVID-19.
+Thus, candidates had to rely on social media for campaigning more than they did in the past.
+The two main candidates in this election were Donald Trump Republican candidate and Joe Biden Democratic candidate.
 The Trump campaign spent $48.7 million and the Biden campaign spent $45.4 million on Facebook ads alone.
 Other candidates, such as Kanye West and Andrew Yang also generated large amounts of buzz on social media.
+During the 2020 election Kanye West put out a fake tweet stating that he beating both Donald Trump Republican candidate and Joe Biden Democratic candidate.
+During the 2020 election, Andrew Yang used social media as his primary way of campaigning due to the fact that his demographic of voters was younger individuals.
+Andrew Yang also gained the most amount of social media followers during the 2020 election compared to any other candidate.